 During winter months, construction projects can become more difficult for many reasons.
-If your project is about to endure the coldest months of the year, we can help you better understand (and outsmart!) construction during winter.
+If you are planning to break ground this winter or your project will endure the coldest months of the year, Herr & Co. can help you better understand these winter construction variables and outsmart “Old Man Winter.”

 Winter is often not the best time to break ground on a new custom build because of ground temperatures.
 Frozen ground can extend a foot or more below vegetation, which complicates both excavation and the pouring of concrete foundations.
 While ground thaw machines, insulated blankets, and anti-freezing concrete components can be offered as solutions, they will increase the cost of your project.
 To avoid the risk of foundation damage down the road, contact your contractor and reserve your spot in the schedule during warmer months.

 If your project has been started and is underway during winter months, it is important to understand that even basic tasks may slow down.
 More than likely, this has been accounted for in your budget.

 On-site workers have to change or dig through clothing layers, take gloves on and off for dexterity, warm-up throughout the day, et cetera.
 While these minor details only take a few extra seconds, they can add-up quickly as the days and weeks go on.
 Many workers may also run the risk of running late or having to miss days on-site if snow or ice storms affect your area.
 The same applies to supply deliveries.

 Clean-up at the end of each day will also take longer when working construction during winter.
 Materials will need to be covered or moved indoors to stay protected from harsh temperatures and precipitation.
 Any liquid or temperature-sensitive materials such as caulks and adhesives will need to be moved to a climate-controlled area or to and from the shop on a daily basis as well.